benblamey/HIOContainer/README.md

 # HIOcontainer

 Building containers for Harmonic IO.
-Build the container from the HIOContainer folder with Docker build -t "name" .
+Build the container from the HIOContainer folder with:

+docker build -t "name" .